MBA Strategic Leadership MBA

-Most teaching takes place on Thursdays every other week throughout the academic year (September–June).
+Most teaching takes place on 1 day during the week, every other week throughout the academic year (September or October–June).
 On rare occasions, you may need to come to University on an evening or weekend for special events or group projects.

 Because study is part-time, there's minimal disruption to your work and home commitments.
 Our MBA academics and professional staff, who understand the pressures of combining work and study, fully support you throughout the programme.

 You'll get regular feedback on your development throughout the course.
 You'll be assessed through: